riahiFarah/riahiFarah/README.md

 - 👋 Hi, I’m @riahiFarah
 - 👀 I’m interested in programming and data analysis
 - 🌱 I’m currently a computer engineering student at the Higher Institute of Informatics and Mathematics of Monastir
-- 💞️ I’m looking for an opportunity to improve my skills ans build my career
+- 💞️ I’m looking for an opportunity to improve my skills and build my career
 - 📫 You can reach me through my email : riahi.farah@gmail.com

 <!---